Chemins de fer Orientaux: Opening and operation

 The full Constantinople–Vienna main line was opened on 12 August 1888.
-The CO, along with the Hungarian State Railways and the Bulgarian State Railways - BDZ, inaugurated the first train from İstanbul to Vienna.
-One of the most famous trains in history, the Orient Express, started her first run from Paris to İstanbul on 1 June 1889.
+The CO, along with the Hungarian State Railways and the Bulgarian State Railways - BDZ, inaugurated the first train from Istanbul to Vienna.
+One of the most famous trains in history, the Orient Express, started her first run from Paris to Istanbul on 1 June 1889.
 This train was operated by CIWL, an international hotel and logistics company.
-A railway terminus on the European side of İstanbul, İstanbul Sirkeci Terminal, which was under construction since February 1888, was opened on 3 November 1890.
+A railway terminus on the European side of Istanbul, Sirkeci railway station, which was under construction since February 1888, was opened on 3 November 1890.

 Locomotives

 The Oriental Railway only had steam locomotives.
 Its main suppliers were Austrian, German, French and Belgian manufacturers.